magefoo/magefoo.github.io/_posts/2017-04-16-adding-log-statements-in-magneto-2.md

 How do you know if the logger is already injected?

-Look for the `$logger` variable in the file you are attempting to log from, and in the constructor.
+Look for the `$logger` variable in the class you are attempting to log from, and in the constructor.

 ```
  /**